What is spondylosis?

 Risk factors for spondylosis

-Patients who have had previous spinal injuries are at greater risk of developing spondylosis due to the increased likelihood of osteoarthritis in injured joints.
-Spondylosis can occur years after the spine was injured.
+- Injury — patients who have had previous spinal injuries are at greater risk of developing spondylosis due to the increased likelihood of osteoarthritis in injured joints; spondylosis can occur years after the spine was injured.

 Symptoms of spondylosis